StackVista/stackstate-docs/setup/agent/windows.md

 ### Integration configuration

 The Agent can be configured to run checks that integrate with external systems.
 Configuration files for integrations run through StackState Agent V2 can be found in the directory `C:\ProgramData\StackState\conf.d`.
-Each integration has its own configuration file that is used by the enabled Agent checks.
+Each integration has its own configuration file that's used by the enabled Agent checks.

 Documentation for the available StackState integrations, including configuration details can be found on the [StackPacks &gt; Integrations pages](../../stackpacks/integrations/).